 Main Outcomes and Measures: Long-term all-cause mortality.
 Secondary outcomes were 30-day mortality, chronic kidney disease, and heart failure.

-Results: In 16766 patients, 4074 (24.2%) were categorized as no change in postoperative serum creatinine, 5764 (34.3%) categorized as a small increase in postoperative serum creatinine and 2753 (16.4%) satisfied the KDIGO AKI stage 1 criteria.
-The mean age was 67 years and 31% were female.
-We found no significant difference in long-term all-cause mortality in the small increase group at 13 years compared to the no change group (absolute difference: 2% (95% CI: -0.4–4.3)).
-We found a stepwise increase in risk of 30-day mortality with increasing Δserum creatinine.
-At 13 years of follow-up, the estimated cumulative incidence of chronic kidney disease was 10% (95% CI 8.5–11.8) in the small increase group compared to 7.2% (95% CI 5.8–8.9) in the no change group (absolute difference: 2.8% (95% CI: 1.1–4.6)).
-At 13 years of follow-up, the estimate cumulative incidence of heart failure was 32 % (95% CI 30–34) in the small increase group compared to 29% (95% CI 27–31) in the no change group (absolute difference: 3.7% (95% CI 1.5–5.9)).
+Results: In 16,766 patients, 4,074 (24.2%) had no change in postoperative serum creatinine, 5,764 (34.3%) had a small increase in postoperative serum creatinine and 2,753 (16.4%) satisfied the Kidney Disease Improving Global Outcomes acute kidney injury stage 1 criteria.
+The mean age was 67 years and 31% of patients were female.
+No significant difference in long-term all-cause mortality was observed in the small-increase group at 13 years compared with the no-change group (absolute difference: 2%; 95% confidence interval [CI]: −0.4–4.3).
+A stepwise increase in the risk of 30-day mortality was observed with an increasing change in serum creatinine.
+At 13 years of follow-up, the estimated cumulative incidence of chronic kidney disease was 10% (95% CI: 8.5–11.8) in the small-increase group compared with 7.2% (95% CI: 5.8–8.9) in the no-change group (absolute difference: 2.8%; 95% CI: 1.1–4.6).
+At 13 years of follow-up, the estimated cumulative incidence of heart failure was 32 % (95% CI: 30–34) in the small-increase group compared with 29% (95% CI: 27–31) in the no-change group (absolute difference: 3.7%; 95% CI: 1.5–5.9).

-Conclusion and Relevance: We found that a small increase in postoperative serum creatinine after SAVR was associated with an increased risk of 30-day mortality, and a higher risk of long-term chronic kidney disease and heart failure.
-These negative impacts on the prognosis after SAVR suggest that it may be prudent to extent the KDIGO criteria with a stage 0, in order to detect and closely monitor patients with “subclinical” AKI.
+Conclusion and Relevance: A small increase in postoperative serum creatinine after SAVR was associated with an increased risk of 30-day mortality and a higher risk of long-term chronic kidney disease and heart failure.
+These negative impacts on the prognosis after SAVR suggest that extending the Kidney Disease Improving Global Outcomes criteria to include a “stage 0” may be prudent and can allow the detection and close monitoring of patients with “subclinical” acute kidney injury.

 Introduction

-Acute kidney injury (AKI) following cardiac surgery is common and affects approximately 12 % to 19% of patients who undergo surgical aortic valve replacement (SAVR) [1,2].
-AKI is associated with a higher risk of death, chronic kidney disease (CKD), heart failure and other postoperative complications [3–6].
-The use of cardiopulmary bypass in cardiac surgery increases the risk of AKI compared to many other surgical procedures.
-Aortic cross-clamping, exogenous blood product transfusion and vasopressors, which are commonly used during cardiopulmonary bypass, all contribute to renal vasocontriction and ischemia that leads to a higher risk of AKI [7–10].
-The Kidney Disease Improving Global Outcomes (KDIGO) diagnostic criteria, established in 2012, categorizes AKI into stages 1-3, based on changes in serum creatinine and urine output [11,12].
-Although AKI stage 1 is the most common postoperative AKI stage, this represents a large reduction in the estimated glomerular filtration rate (eGFR) in healthy individuals, and might indicate significant kidney damage [13].
-Prior studies have shown that in patients with coronary artery disease, even a minimal increase in serum creatinine that fail to meet the AKI stage 1 criteria, result in a higher risk of adverse outcomes after coronary artery bypass grafting (CABG) [14–16].
-However, the impact of minimal serum creatinine increases in patients without coronary artery disease, e.g., after SAVR, is not known.
-Knowledge on the impact of small increases in serum creatinine can raise the awareness in clinicians and improve patient care and postoperative monitoring.
-We therefore performed this nationwide observational cohort study to investigate the risk of long-, and short-term all-cause mortality, chronic kidney disease and heart failure in patients with small postoperative increases in serum creatinine after primary SAVR.
+Acute kidney injury (AKI) after cardiac surgery is common and affects approximately 12 % to 19% of patients who undergo surgical aortic valve replacement (SAVR) [1,2].
+AKI is associated with a higher risk of death, chronic kidney disease (CKD), heart failure, and other postoperative complications [3–6].
+Compared with many other surgical procedures, cardiopulmonary bypass in cardiac surgery increases the risk of AKI.
+Aortic cross-clamping, exogenous blood product transfusion, and vasopressors, which are commonly used during cardiopulmonary bypass, contribute to renal vasoconstriction and ischemia, which leads to a higher risk of AKI [7–10].
+Established in 2012, the Kidney Disease Improving Global Outcomes (KDIGO) diagnostic criteria categorize AKI into three stages based on changes in serum creatinine and urine output [11,12].
+Although AKI stage 1 is the most common postoperative AKI stage, it represents a large reduction in the estimated glomerular filtration rate (eGFR) in healthy individuals and may indicate significant kidney damage [13].
+Prior studies have shown that in patients with coronary artery disease, even a minimal increase in serum creatinine that fails to meet the AKI stage 1 criteria results in a higher risk of adverse outcomes after coronary artery bypass grafting (CABG) [14–16].
+However, the impact of minimal increases in serum creatinine in patients without coronary artery disease (e.g., after SAVR) is unknown.
+Knowledge of the impact of small increases in serum creatinine can raise awareness among clinicians and improve patient care and postoperative monitoring.
+We therefore conducted this nationwide observational cohort study to investigate the risk of long- and short-term all-cause mortality, chronic kidney disease, and heart failure in patients with small postoperative increases in serum creatinine after primary SAVR.

 Methods